 An Education, Health and Care Plan (EHC Plan formerly called a Statement of Special Educational Needs), will normally be provided where, after a Statutory Assessment, the LA considers the child requires provision beyond what the school can offer.
 In these cases, once the school has been consulted and confirmed that they are able to meet the child's needs, the LA will 'name' the School as an appropriate placement in the plan and the School will receive funding from the LA to employ additional support for the child.
 However, the school recognises that a request for a Statutory Assessment does not inevitably lead to an EHCP.

-An EHCP will include details of Long Term Outcomes, valid until the end of the next Key Stage.
+An EHCP will include details of outcomes.
 These are used to develop short/medium targets that are: